 MCHIP’s Role on the iCCM Task Force

-MCHIP provides technical leadership to the iCCM Task Force, which is a group of multilateral and bilateral agencies, academics, nongovernmental organizations, and foundations committed to advancing iCCM as an effective way to get lifesaving treatment to children who are most at risk.
-This collaboration provides an essential forum in which members coordinate advocacy efforts, share existing tools, develop common resources, and use a common organizing framework for CCM implementation.
-As the Secretariat, MCHIP provides the central management function, including membership management, leading advocacy and marketing efforts, tracking the Task Force workplan, managing the five technical sub-groups, overseeing resource dissemination, and ensuring general coordination.
-As part of the Secretariat function to the Task Force, MCHIP manages an online portal to centrally house iCCM resources.
+MCHIP provided technical leadership to the iCCM Task Force, which is a group of multilateral and bilateral agencies, academics, nongovernmental organizations, and foundations committed to advancing iCCM as an effective way to get lifesaving treatment to children who are most at risk.
+This collaboration provided an essential forum in which members coordinate advocacy efforts, share existing tools, develop common resources, and use a common organizing framework for CCM implementation.
+As the Secretariat, MCHIP provided the central management function, including membership management, leading advocacy and marketing efforts, tracking the Task Force workplan, managing the five technical sub-groups, overseeing resource dissemination, and ensuring general coordination.
+As part of the Secretariat function to the Task Force, MCHIP managed an online portal to centrally house iCCM resources.
 This portal highlights current events and hosts important iCCM tools, documents, meeting reports, and other materials.
-With more than 2,600 visitors in the last year, the website is increasing the visibility of iCCM and continues to facilitate the sharing of standardized resources and the latest information on iCCM to the global iCCM community.
-To expand accessibility of key CCM resources to individuals from French-speaking countries, some portions of the website content is available in French.
+The website increased the visibility of iCCM and continues to facilitate the sharing of standardized resources and the latest information on iCCM to the global iCCM community.
+To expand accessibility of key CCM resources to individuals from French-speaking countries, some portions of the website content were made available in French.

 Key iCCM Activities

-MCHIP has worked on iCCM in 11 countries.
-MCHIP has helped to introduce iCCM programs in four countries and supported the expansion of iCCM programs in seven countries.
-In addition, the Program has contributed to formal iCCM assessments and evaluations in four countries.
+MCHIP worked on iCCM in 11 countries.
+MCHIP helped to introduce iCCM programs in four countries and supported the expansion of iCCM programs in seven countries.
+In addition, the Program contributed to formal iCCM assessments and evaluations in four countries.